dmelonakos/Group-3-MIST-4610-Project-1/README.md

 ### Query 4
 Query 4 lists the first name and last name of members not currently enrolled in any classes
 ![image](https://github.com/user-attachments/assets/773a4ed5-fc43-4066-b196-01d69b78f041)
+Description: A gym wants to promote it's classes to maximize revenue and member satisfaction.
+We would like to promote our classes to members not currently enrolled in any classes so this query will help give us a list of members we can market our advertising towards.

 ### Query 5